Memorial Hall, Village Hall, The Institute – whatever we call it, Pant Memorial Hall is the hall for the village and is there for all to use.

 - outside: 17 space off-street car park with two reserved disabled spaces, small gated play area.

-- kitchen: (not available during Covid-19 regulations, except for drinking water) microwave, boiling water tap, water heater for washing up, plenty of cutlery and crockery.
+- Serving kitchen: microwave, boiling water tap, water heater for washing up, plenty of cutlery and crockery.
 Countertop oven at small extra charge.
 Serving hatch to main hall.
 24 champagne flutes (deposit and breakage charge)

 What kind of event can happen at the hall?

-Before covid19, the rules were ‘pretty much anything that fits in, doesn’t frighten the neighbours and leaves the place as you find it!’
-Our past regulars include children’s dance classes, tango sessions, psychic events, mindfulness sessions, the women’s institute, fitness classes and poetry workshops.
+If it fits in, doesn’t frighten the neighbours and leaves the place as you find it – we can host it!
+Previous and current regulars include children’s dance classes, tango sessions, psychic events, mindfulness sessions, the women’s institute, fitness classes and poetry workshops.
 We have hosted lots of children’s parties (there’s room for a low-profile indoor bouncy castle), corporate events, quiz nights, meetings, weddings, wakes and many other things.

 Please note that we charge a deposit of £50 for over-18 events, and others at booking secretary discretion.
 The deposit will of course be fully refunded if the hall is left in the condition in which it was found.